rmitsch/TALE/README.md

 Access in your browser via localhost:2484.

 Note: By default, TALE attempts to load t-SNE projections for the world happiness dataset, i. e. assumes that projections have been generated with
 `docker run -v [host data directory]:/data tale python /TALE-backend/source/generate_data.py happiness TSNE /data`.
-If you generated or want to look at another configuration, select it in the dataset and DR kernel dropdowns to the top right and click the load button to their right.
+If you want to look at another configuration, select it in the dataset and DR kernel dropdowns to the top right and click the load button to their right.